shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 >
 > `O` (shift+o) creates a new line above and enters insert mode

+A useful combination for selecting words:

+> `viw` will select a word, no matter where you are in the word.
+>
+> `vi)` will insert whatever is inside the next set of parenthesis.

 ## Editing

 Before we get into editing, a useful tool is to use visual mode, which we can get into by using `V`(or `shift+v`) puts you into visual mode.
 This allows you to select code using your navigation keys.
 This comes in handy if you want to see what code you will be manipulating.